IBM/watson-waste-sorter/README.md

 ## 4. Using the Waste Sorter mobile application

-Congratulation, at this point you should have an mobile app that can classify wastes using your camera.
+Congratulation, at this point you should have a mobile app that can classify wastes using your camera.
 Now you can just simply point your camera to any waste and click the camera icon to take a picture.
 Then the application should tell you where the waste should go like this.

 ![screenshot](docs/screenshot.jpg)